PauloRob8/CEP_FINDER/README.md

 ## Getting Started

-Download the apk-release.apk file for run on Android Devices
+Download the app-release.apk file for run on Android Devices

 ## The app